7 Inspiring Politicians in Wheelchairs Who Made History

 Breaking Barriers in the U.S. Senate

-• First Senator to Give Birth While in Office:
+• First Senator Born in Thailand

-• In 2018, Duckworth had her second child, making her the first sitting U.S. Senator to give birth.
+• First Senator to Give Birth While in Office: In 2018, Duckworth had her second child, becoming the first sitting U.S. Senator to give birth.
+She pushed for a rule change to allow senators to bring infants onto the Senate floor.

-• Strong advocate for veterans’ affairs, healthcare, disability rights, and working families.
+• Advocacy and Legislative Work: Strong advocate for veterans’ affairs, healthcare, disability rights, and working families.

 Tammy Duckworth in Washington DC